 Listen to these New Yorkers’ stories of how buprenorphine or methadone treatment helped them move on from opioid addiction.

-There are several ways in NYC to find a health care provider who treats opioid addiction with buprenorphine or find a methadone treatment program.
+There are several ways in NYC to find a health care provider who treats opioid addiction with buprenorphine (Suboxone® is a common brand name), or to find a methadone treatment program.
 You can:

 |Montefiore Comprehensive Family Care Clinic (CFCC)||(718) 405-8227|